Trubisoft/Trubisoft.github.io/about/index.md

 Bachelor's & Master's Degree in Computer science - Slovak University of Technology, Faculty of information and information technologies ([FIIT STU](http://www.fiit.stuba.sk))

+## More

+I love hobby photography.
+I've created my Flickr account in early 2009.
+I also love pets.
+I have three cats and a dog and some birds.
+My favorite book is The interpretation of dreams by Sigmund Freud.
+I created my first website at the age of approximately 12.
+I absolutely loved using the legendary Microsoft Frontpage and Adobe Illustrator.
+It's just not the same today!
+I remember spending days in front of my PC often forgetting to eat.
+Those websites were about my first pets: our old dog († 2008), cottage cats and my pet rabbit!
+Perhaps I'd love to do webdesign some day again.

 ## Few pictures ...